calaldees/TeachProgramming/teachprogramming/static/docs/README.md

     * Actually create something
     * Sense of achievement
     * Accessible independently
+* Theory guided by regular interleaving of exam questions on paper
+* Sometimes don't even tell them what the lesson is about - just show them some code and Predict, Run, Investigate (PRIMM)
+    * E.g. by ref or by val example
 * Final self directed Personal project (A-level project)
     * Culmination of skills
     * Create a game?